Queenless Colony or Supersedure? (UK)

 Common Mistakes

 Misdiagnosing this situation is one of the most common beekeeper errors.
+Most of the damage comes from assuming “no eggs” means failure before the colony has had enough time to complete queen replacement.

 - Assuming queenless too early